Portion/Yield:Makes approximately 40 biscuits

 - 40g sunflower seeds

-Make the dough one day in advance, let it absorb the liquids.
+Make the dough one day in advance, the oats will absorb the liquids and make the dough firmer.

 Use a blender to blend the carrot, oil, water, chicken livers and 1/3 of the oatmeal until a fine puree.